Chef and Food Writer Pamela Parseghian ’81, The Written Word

+Today Pamela the program coordinator for Health Promotion Council, PHMC overseeing the food program serving up to 800 individuals in homeless shelters in Philadelphia.
 Pamela has always loved recipes and the written word in equal parts.
 But she also knew that to successfully write about food you had to taste a lot and learn to really cook.
 After receiving a degree in journalism and business at New York University, she entered the CIA.
 Upon graduation she headed to Geneva, Switzerland, where she worked hard and ate all kinds of food to gather as much culinary input as possible.
 When Pamela returned to the U.S., she joined the kitchen at the renowned La Crémaillère in Banksville, NY.
 But food writing was still a dream.
 She took courage in hand and called the editor of Cook’s Illustrated to ask for the job she wanted—food writer.
 She got it and from there eventually moved to NRN.

 Pamela continues to freelance as a food editor and writer bringing her special knowledge and insight as a CIA graduate to every project.